GeoNode/geonode-client/README.md

 ## Building

 Building is done via webpack and the command is `npm build`
-The dist folder is where the minfied versions of these files are stored.
+The dist folder is where the minified versions of these files are stored.

 ## Deployment to GH-pages